To get in touch with Biosynth, simply fill out the form below.

 Subscribe to Supplier

-Staad, Switzerland: – The latest blog from microbiology and organic fine biochemical specialist manufacturer and developer Biosynth AG highlights the increasing importance of antibodies and peptides in humanity’s fight against infectious diseases.
+Staad, Switzerland: – The latest blog from microbiology and organic fine biochemical specialist manufacturer and developer Biosynth AG says there are several EV extracellular vesicles or exosomes whose therapeutic value has not yet been fully recognized.

 Biosynth is a supplier of critical materials, securing life science supply chains with global research, manufacturing, and distribution facilities.
 Supplying the pharmaceutical and diagnostic sectors; where Chemistry meets Biology, Products meet Services and Innovation meets Quality, Biosynth is at the Edge of Innovation.